 Proactive Measures are Vital

-In a recent article published in the International Fire and Safety Journal, Ian Hoey underscores the increasing urgency for addressing the global wildfire crisis, which is escalating due to climate change.
+In a recent article of the International Fire and Safety Journal, Ian Hoey underscores the increasing urgency for addressing the global wildfire crisis, which is escalating due to climate change.
 He emphasised the pivotal role of proactive measures in effectively countering the intensifying threat to communities, tourists, and local environments.
 Hoey emphasises the critical need for fire and rescue services to harness state-of-the-art technologies like AI to revamp their approach and strategies for responding to wildfires.

 Firefighters and AI: A Dynamic Duo Against Wildfires